janrdz/database-library-management/README.md

 A database to store books using the console.
 Here I implement what I learned on the course COMP 315 on UAGM.
 Code is partially open source.
 You will find: Single Linked List, Doubly Linked and Circular List, Binary Search Trees and so on.

-Books aren't gonna be saved if you close the program and run again since it doesn't have where to save the data.

 This program was designed with the following menu:

 * Add a genre